sailor-z/3DAHV/README.md

 Please refer to the instructions provided in [RelPose++](https://github.com/amyxlase/relpose-plus-plus/tree/main?tab=readme-ov-file#pre-processing-co3d) for downloading and preprocessing CO3D.
 If necessary, you may need to adjust the values for `["CO3D"]["CO3D_DIR"]` and `["CO3D"]["CO3D_ANNOTATION_DIR"]` in the `config.yaml` file to match the actual directory path of your data.

 ## Test pretrained model
 We provide a model pretrained on the training set of CO3D.
 Please download it [here](https://drive.google.com/file/d/1lxVnY8o3_pzGqejJO4kLO7OV7R3XnHw8/view?usp=sharing).
-The file path of this pretrained model is `./models/Co3d_3DHAV` by default.
+We store this pretrained model at `./models/Co3d_3DHAV` by default.
 Run the following evaluation to get the results:
 ```
 python ./test_co3d.py